Nurgak/Virtual-Robot-Challenge/README.md

 ![Image of the robot following a line](Media/line_follower.gif)

-One can imagine using the front facing sensors to do obstacle avoidance, the linear camera to find the beacons...
-To program new behaviours simply copy and rename the `line_follower.py` file, change it accordingly and run it same way with `rosrun`.

 ## Teleoperation

 One can remotely operate the robot using the keyboard using the `teleop_twist_keyboard` package: